dockistry/docker-kungfu/README.md

 For more information on what DevOps is, start by taking a look at this [slideshow](http://chef.github.io/devops-kungfu/).
 If you agree with the fundamental principles, wish to practice our forms, and apply the style to your professional life, you can join our school by sending a pull request to this README file, and adding your name to the list of practitioners.

-This school practices docker DevOps multi-platform CaaS, and our masters also teach a sub-style based on   [dockistry](http://chef.github.io/devops-kungfu/) stack strategies.
+This school practices docker DevOps multi-platform CaaS, and our masters also teach a sub-style based on   [dockistry](http://github.com/forktheweb/dockistry) stack strategies.

-If you like most of what you see, but not all, or wish to emphasize different things about your style - but you agree on the same fundamental principles - you should can fork this repo and start your own school/style, or contribute to [dockistry](https://gitter.im/forktheweb/dockistry) by adding uploading your stack to our registry which is opensource driven and can be downloaded and utilized by anyone using the CLI.
+If you like most of what you see, but not all, or wish to emphasize different things about your style - but you agree on the same fundamental principles - you should can fork this repo and start your own school/style, or contribute to [dockistry](https://gitter.im/forktheweb/dockistry) by uploading your stack to our portable docker registry (freely available).
+This opensource project is in pre-alpha status and seeking contributors actively, so leave us a message on Gitter if you need access.

 ## What is DevOps?

 A cultural and professional movement, focused on how we build and operate high velocity organizations, born from the experiences of its practitioners.

-## Practitioners of Chef Style DevOps
+## Practitioners of Docker Style DevOps

 * [CHO@ForkTheWeb](https://github.com/dockistry)

-This repository is very new and we intend to include it in the promotion of our registry-based fullstack engine moving forward in 2016.
+This repository is very new and we intend to include it in the promotion of our registry-based fullstack strategy engine.

+## Dockistry Practitioners

+Names added to this list will be interested in actively contributing their know-how and fundamental devops principles to our style.

+## Based on Chef's repository

+This project is a fork of the [Chef Style DevOps](https://github.com/chef/devops-kungfu) fundamentals here.

 ## License